The essential guide for new radiology trainees

 Key RCR benefits

-- Complementary subscription to Clinical Radiology journal (print version sent monthly), free Podcast and quarterly RCR newsletter
+- Complementary subscription to Clinical Radiology journal (print version sent monthly), membership matters publication, free Podcast and quarterly RCR newsletter

 - Free membership of the European Society of Radiology (ESR).